 Announcing Their Territory

-For those who may not know the ancestry of our beautiful chickens, their forbears came from Far Eastern countries such as Myanmar, Thailand, India, East Indies and China.
+Those who may not know the ancestry of our beautiful chickens, their forbears came from Far Eastern countries such as Myanmar, Thailand, India, East Indies, and China.

-Most of these birds were found in the jungle and dense areas of vegetation where they would be difficult to see – even by other birds.
+They found most of these birds in the jungle and dense areas of vegetation where they would be difficult to see – even by other birds.

-Crowing can be used as an announcement to neighboring fowl that a rooster is in residence and this is his territory and hens.
+Crowing can be used to announce to neighboring fowl that a rooster is in residence, which is his territory and hens.
 They likely called back and forth to let the other flocks know where they were.